Docs

 1. An existing JASMIN account and valid jasmin-login access role: Apply here

-2. Subsequently (once jasmin-login has been approved and completed), the orchid access role: Apply here
+2. Subsequently once jasmin-login has been approved and completed, the orchid access role: Apply here

-The jasmin-login access role ensures that your account is set up with access to the LOTUS batch processing cluster, while the orchid role grants access to the special LOTUS partition and QoS used by ORCHID.
+The jasmin-login access role ensures that your account is set up with access to the LOTUS batch processing cluster, while the orchid role grants access to the ORCHID cluster and the GPU interactive node.

 Note: In the supporting info on the orchid request form, please provide details on the software and the workflow that you will use/run on ORCHID.

-Test a GPU job
+Submit a GPU batch job

 nvidia-smi